First Chapter Contest

 Important Rules, Dates, and Deadlines

-Registration for the 2017 Conference opens on January 23, 2017.
+Registration for the 2018 Conference opens on January 23, 2018.
 The first chapter contest is only open to official registrants of the conference.
-First chapter contest entries may be purchased during registration, or after registration, as long as they are purchased prior to the contest submission deadline.
+First chapter contest entries may be purchased during or after registration, as long as they are purchased prior to the contest submission deadline.

-ENTRY FEE: $20/entry.
-Fee includes a critique from three separate category judges who read your first chapter.
-Critiques will be emailed to participants within two weeks of the conference.
-Limit: FIVE entries per attendee.
+ENTRY FEE: $20 per entry.
+Fee includes a critique from three separate category judges.
+Critiques will be emailed to participants within one week of the conference.
+Limit FIVE entries per attendee.

 LIMITATIONS: Contest entry fees are non-refundable.
 LDStorymakers is not responsible for entries that are disqualified due to rule violation.

 Cash prizes will be awarded to the top three places in each category.
-A cash prize of 200.00 is awarded as the Grand Prize.
+A cash prize of (at least) $200.00 is awarded as the Grand Prize.

 Please Read Instructions Carefully**If you do not follow all submisson rules, your entry will be disqualified.**